paulveillard/cybersecurity-ssh/ssh.md

 Mostly, Linux is used for running the SSH protocol because of its durability and security.
 However, if you are using a Windows-based system, you will need a SSH secure shell client to access SSH connections.

+### The Working Operation of SSH

+SSH sessions generally have only two operations:

+#### 1. Authentication

+The SSH servers need to authenticate clients before they can access the network.
+To authenticate clients, two methods are usually used:

+    Password-Based: In this method, the SSH server uses a password to authenticate the clients.
+It is one of the most basic methods used for authentication purposes.
+However, this method is not very secure and can be bypassed using brute force attacks.

+    Key-Based: It is a more reliable and secure way to authenticate clients.
+This method generates and matches SSH key pairs to authenticate users and establish a secure connection.

+#### 2. Command Execution

+The next task of the secure shell protocol is to access the remote server using different commands.
+Mac and Linux users have the benefit of directly using the terminal to execute SSH commands.

+However, a third-party terminal emulator client needs to be installed for Windows users to run the commands.
+The most popular and widely used SSH secure shell client is PuTTY.

+##### How to Connect?

+For connecting to a remote server using SSH, you must have the details of:

+    server host
+    user name

+The basic SSH command is:

+> $ ssh <user-name> @ <host> -p <port-no>

+Where:

+    The username is the remote machine you are trying to connect to.
+    The host is either a domain name or an IP address.

+On successfully entering these credentials, you will log on to the remote system server.
+There you can use the terminal of that system to execute commands and do the needful operations.